In this Blog’s post we will see how disabled people are able to relate their life and struggle with the life of broken risen Christ.

 Within “Eiesland” own experience; she wondered whether such a God could even understand disability.

-Whereas “Rebecca Chopp” added in the viewpoint of Eiesland; that in Christianity the most remarkable point is that Christians do not have abled-bodied God; as their primal image rather it is disabled God; which promising grace through a broken body to the persons with disability.
+Whereas “Rebecca Chopp” added in the viewpoint of Eiesland; in Christianity, the most remarkable point is that Christians do not have abled-bodied God; as their primal image rather it is disabled God; which promising grace through a broken body to the persons with disability.

 Response of the Church to the disabled people